aaron-613/demo-nyc-modern-taxi/README.md

 ## java-taxi-gps-pub

 The "backend" publisher that is generating all of the taxi GPS positions.
 This data is based on the data of taxi rides release by NYC in 2019 (provide links).
+The application uses Solace JCSMP API for communication over Solace.

 The publisher also listens to "ride called" requests, and issues new Rides.
+This capability is provided by the Subscription Manager feature of Solace PubSub+.